 You can also read a summarised version of this information in our Data Privacy Summary by clicking the link below:

 This notice applies to all our products and services.
 Your product or service terms and conditions will specify which of our businesses is providing the relevant product or service to you.
 Some of our businesses and products have their own specific Data Privacy Notices or Data Privacy Summaries which you can access here.
 For Bank of Ireland UK customers in Northern Ireland and Great Britain please see here.
 If you were introduced to us by a broker or other intermediary, ask your broker or other intermediary for a copy of their Privacy Notice.
-You would also read a copy of the Privacy Notice of any third party product and service providers you contract with, including any you ask us to share your information with or allow to access your information.
+You should also read a copy of the Privacy Notice of any third party product and service providers you contract with, including any you ask us to share your information with or allow to access your information.
 For example, third party Account Information Service Providers (AISPs), Card Based Payment Instrument Issuer (CBPII) or Payment Initiation Services Providers (PISPs).

 Data Subject Rights (DSR)